 Eligible technologies: solar PV, solar water, wind, geothermal, certain others.

 A federal income tax credit of for the installation costs of a solar PV, solar water heating system, a wind turbine no larger than 100 kilowatts, geothermal heat pump and certain other technologies is available to qualifying individuals and businesses, with no upper dollar limit.
 The federal tax credit was 30%, but stepped down to 26% in 2020 and will continue to step down.
 In 2020, the phase-out schedule was extended two years as part of the spending bill that Congress negotiated.
 The ITC will remain at 26% until 2023, when it will step down to 22% for all customers.
-In 2024, it will expire for individuals after December 2021, while stepping down to 10% for businesses.
+In 2024, it will expire for individuals while stepping down to 10% for businesses.
 Find out more about the business investment tax credit or the residential energy investment tax credit.